jahanson/ai-toolkit/README.md

 # AI Toolkit

-A Docker Compose stack for AI automation and workflow management.
+A Docker Swarm stack configuration for AI automation and workflow management.

 ## Services